Anupam Sen

 Anupam Sen (born 5 August 1940) is a Bangladeshi author, sociologist, and social activist.
-He is currently serving as the vice-chancellor of Premier University, Chittagong.
+He was the vice-chancellor of Premier University, Chittagong.
 He was awarded Ekushey Padak in 2014 by the Government of Bangladesh.

 Birth and family background

 Anupam Sen was born to Snehalata Sen and Birendra Lal Sen on 5 August 1940 at Chittagong city in Bangladesh.
 His father Birendra Lal had completed his master's degree in English from Presidency College, Kolkata and Law from Ripon College.
 Dr. Sen's great grandfather, Sharat Chandra Das, was a scholar who, having traveled to the then forbidden land of Tibet in the 1880s, wrote the book My Journey to Central Tibet and Lasha about Tibetan life–its polity, society and culture.
 He also discovered the Sanskrit epic Bodhisotto Obodan written by the poet Khemendra and translated it to Bengali.
 Rabindranath Tagore took inspiration from this epic to write Shyama, Pujarini and some of his finest dance dramas and poetry.
 Dr. Sen's uncle, Shashanka Mohan Sen, a critic and poet, upon invitation from Ashutosh Mukherjee, joined Kolkata University in West Bengal in 1918 as a professor in the newly opened department of Bengali language and literature.
 Thus, Dr. Sen grew up in a vibrant cultural environment.